davilafmx/airbnb_analysis/Read_me-P3.md

 ### Data Cleaning and Preparation

 The dataset underwent a comprehensive data cleaning and preparation process.
 This involved handling missing values, removing duplicates, and converting data types for accurate analysis.
-The dataset was made ready for exploratory data analysis and visualization tasks using the following libraries: pandas, html, matplotlib, Pyplot, seaborn and numPy.
+The dataset was made ready for exploratory data analysis and visualization tasks using the following libraries: pandas, html, matplotlib, Pyplot, seaborn, and numPy.

 ### Geospatial Visualization using Topographic map